 The whole point of a home alarm system is that if you’re out or busy and someone tries breaking in, you wouldn’t want to be notified once you’re free again – the burglarly (or break-in attempt) could have finished by then.

 Instead, you pay someone to monitor your system for you.
 In ‘the old days’ this used to mean paying an alarm company $40+ per month to monitor your alarm system.
 When the alarm detects something, the alarm company is notified and they then notify local law enforcement to attend your house (if needed).

-In other words, you get more home monitoring, for less each month.
+In other words, for $20/month you get a whole lot of home monitoring, for far less than ADT typically charge each month.
 Awesome!

-The same is true for the motion sensors – these are PIR based (but can be set-up so they don’t get activated by your pets), and when motion is detected unexpectedly, the alarm system must either be deactivated or the siren will sound and Ring will be notified.
+The same is true for the motion sensors – these are PIR based (but can be set-up so they don’t get activated by your pets), and when motion is detected unexpectedly, the alarm system must either be deactivated or the siren will sound and notifications will be sent.

 When the alarm trips, a Ring team based in a secure location (who work 24/7, every day of the year) will check the alarm notification and firstly try to ring you to see if the threat is genuine.
 In other words, is it possible that you (or a guest) forgot the keypad code and the alarm system is ringing because you couldn’t deactivate it?
 You can cancel the alarm from ringing by giving Ring a verbal password which you previously setup.

 But if you say that you’re out and no-one should be home, or if Ring simply can’t get hold of you, they will then contact local law enforcement to attend your house.

 You can also buy extra sensors and buttons to extend the usefulness of your Ring alarm system further, and these are included in the professional monitoring too: